Paley-Wiener theorems for a p-adic spherical variety: Coinvariants and the bundles of -discrete and -cuspidal representations

+a formula which makes sense (for $\Phi_1,\Phi_2\in\mathcal S(X)$) even when $\omega$ is not unitary.
+It is clear from the definitions that these are indeed flat functionals in the sense of \S \ref{ssgeneralities}.
+Moreover, our ability to extend them off the tempered spectrum means that we can view the product

+as a \emph{volume form on $\hat X^\disc_\CC$ valued in the dual of the complex vector bundle $\mathscr L_\pi \otimes \overline{\mathscr L}_\pi$}.
+It is completely canonical once the measure on $X$ is fixed.
+This will be a useful point of view in order to shift integrals such as \eqref{Pllocal} off the unitary locus.

-Dividing by a Haar measure on $\hat X^\disc$, we get canonical -- up to a scalar -- hermitian forms on the fibers $\mathscr L_\pi$, which allow us to split the canonical quotient from discrete to cuspidal: $\mathscr L \to \mathcal L$.
+Finally, the hermitian forms for $\pi$ unitary induce a splitting of the canonical quotient from discrete to cuspidal: $\mathscr L_\pi \to \mathcal L_\pi$.
 This is, of course, just the orthogonal projection to the cuspidal subspace of $L^2(X/\mathcal Z(X),\chi)_\disc$, for every unitary character $\chi$.
-The above lemma shows that there are trivializations compatible with this splitting, i.e.\ $\mathcal L$ is a direct summand of $\mathscr L$ as algebraic vector bundles over $\hat X^\disc_\CC$.
+The flatness of the hermitian forms with respect to the vector space identifications $\beta_\omega$ shows that is induced by an injection of \emph{algebraic vector bundles} over $\hat X^\disc_\CC$: